Robinhood covered calls: options trading fees, platform review. Instructions on how to set up, buy, and sell covered calls on Robinhood.

 Writing Covered Calls at Robinhood

-As we already mentioned, you’ll need at least 100 shares of the stock you want to write a covered call for.
-If you already have the shares, simply go to the stock’s options chain, and select a call to sell.
+As we already mentioned, you’ll need at least 100 shares of the stock you want to write a covered call on.
+If you already have the shares, simply go to the stock’s options chain and select a call to sell.

-Remember to check the ‘Sell’ button on the top to make you are on the sell side.
+Remember to check the ‘Sell’ button at the top to make sure you are on the sell side.

 Once your sale is confirmed, you can track the progress of the position from the main page of your brokerage account.